vcfvct/aws-exam/README.md

   * gateway cached: storing all the data on s3 and cache frequently-used data locally.
   * gateway stored: use s3 to backup the data but store locally.
 * killing feature for EFS agains EBS is its concurrency, it can be mounted/accessed by multiple ec2 instances at the same time.
+* The maximum size of a tag key is 128 unicode characters.